The Best of Croatia:

 Day 3: Dubrovnik walking tour and free afternoon

-We'll meet after breakfast for a walking tour of Old Dubrovnik with a local historian.
+We'll meet after breakfast for a walking tour of Old Dubrovnik with Igor, our local historian.
 Old Town Dubrovnik is well preserved, neat as a pin, and rich in history.
 Being a UNESCO World Heritage Site has brought special attention to the Pearl of the Adriatic.
 Enjoy our guide’s commentaries, and get a feel for its layout.

 Free afternoon to do as you wish: Will you be walking along the 2 km wall path?
 Hopping on the cable car for the best views of the bay?
 Visiting a couple of museums?
 Sitting down at the harbor for a refreshing drink and seafood lunch?
 Getting lost in the city’s narrow alleyways?
 Taking a quick ferry ride to Lokrum Island to hike.
 (It is home to monastic ruins, unspoiled woodlands and plenty of peacocks.)
 You have many choices, and a good half day to explore at your own speed.